Phil Prendergast

-Phil Prendergast (née Foley; born 20 September 1959) is a former Irish Labour Party politician who served as a Member of the European Parliament (MEP) for the South constituency from 2011 to 2014, Leader of the Labour Party in the Seanad in 2011 and a Senator for the Labour Panel from 2007 to 2011.
+Phil Prendergast (née Foley; born 20 September 1959) is an Irish former Labour Party politician who served as a Member of the European Parliament (MEP) for the South constituency from 2011 to 2014, Leader of the Labour Party in the Seanad in 2011 and a Senator for the Labour Panel from 2007 to 2011.

 Early and private life

 Phil Foley was born in County Kilkenny.
 She was a midwife at South Tipperary General Hospital for more than 20 years, having trained in Waterford Regional Hospital.
 She is married to Ray Prendergast, a psychiatric nurse, and has two children.

-She is a former local branch officer with the Irish Nurses and Midwives Organisation, on the Executive Board of which she served in 1994.
+She is a former local branch officer with the Irish Nurses and Midwives Organisation, on the executive board of which she served in 1994.

 Political career

 Local

 Prendergast served on Clonmel Borough Council and South Tipperary County Council from 1999 to 2007, where she was elected originally as a member of the Workers and Unemployed Action Group (WUAG).